anthonydourra/CTI-Detection-Awareness/README.md

 ## About Me

-I am a leader of the cybersecurity program at my organization, focusing on actionable defenses, adversary tracking, and impactful education.
+I am a leader of the cybersecurity program at my organization focusing on actionable defenses, adversary tracking, and impactful education.